Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Westminster and are not the council.
 About us

-The Licensing Sub-Committee (3) of Westminster Council was scheduled to consider two licensing applications.
-The first was a new premises licence application for Ku Kushi, a restaurant in Great Windmill Street.
-The second was a review of the premises licence for Al Balad, a restaurant on Edgware Road, following concerns raised by immigration enforcement.
+The Licensing Sub-Committee (3) of Westminster Council met on Thursday 12 February 2026 to consider two licensing applications.
+The meeting agenda included the determination of a new premises licence for Ku Kushi and a review of an existing premises licence for Al Balad.

 Ku Kushi, 39 Great Windmill Street, London, W1D 7LX